abcdefg3381/smartphone_usage/README.md

 _column name translation.txt tells the meaning of the column names.

+* NPI policies.xlsx (in Chinese) summarizes the major lockdown policies in the five cities that experienced lockdowns.

 ## Codes

 A python function for calculating the difference-in-difference effects are provided in calcDID.txt.